-2.1.3 Marine inspections
+2.1.3 Marine ecological inspections

-Two marine ecological inspections were conducted during the 2014-2015 monitoring year.
-The first inspection, undertaken on 13 January 2015, was conducted during low tide on the morning following the indoor pool being emptied.
-The second inspection,
+Two marine ecological inspections were conducted on Kawaroa Reef in the vicinity of the outfall during the 2015-2016 monitoring year.
+The first inspection, undertaken on 12 March 2016, was conducted during low tide on the morning following the sampled backwash discharge.
+The second inspection, undertaken on 13 May 2016, was conducted during low tide on the morning following the first batch release of outdoor pool water.